 Requests for legal aid

 In certain cases, the Legal Defence Programme can provide legal aid if it is considered that basic human rights and fundamental freedoms are violated.
-The aid is free-of-charge and it consists of legal counselling and/or procedural representation before the domestic courts and the ECtHR in the following cases: - excessive use of force by law enforcement officials;
+The aid is free-of-charge and it consists of legal counselling and/or procedural representation before the domestic courts and the ECtHR in the following cases:

 - human rights violations in the closed institutions;